uw-vortex/VORTEX-handbook/11-lab-equipment.md

 **Vivid iq**: This clinical ultrasound is a small portable unit that is the workhorse of the lab.
 We have linear and sector probes for vascular and cardiac imaging.
 Extremely versatile, the Vivid is mostly used to measure arterial and venous diameters and blood velocities using B-mode, Doppler, and Duplex imaging.

+**S70N**: This clinical ultrasound is a larger non-portable unit that has linear and sector probes for vascular and cardiac imaging.

 **ProbeFix Dynamic**: This custom probe holder from Usono is designed to work with a variety of ultrasound probes during exercise.
 We are excited to start working with this equipment and will be happy to share the accuracy and feasibility of the device in the next few years.

 ## Pulse Wave Analysis